Korean Kombucha Tea Sticks | Zero-Sugar Lemon | 20 Sticks (3.5 oz)

 Are these kombucha sticks really made in Korea?

 Yes.
-Kosbee Korean Kombucha Tea Sticks are produced in Korea by Danongwon (다농원), a Korean maker focused on everyday wellness drinks.
-The powder is formulated and packed in Korea, then shipped to our New Jersey warehouse so you receive an authentic Korean product without the long international wait.
+Kosbee Korean Kombucha Tea Sticks are produced in Korea by Danongwon (다농원).
+The powder is formulated and packed in Korea, then shipped to our New Jersey warehouse, so you receive an authentic Korean product without the long international wait.

 How do I mix one kombucha stick?